blankworker1/BYOB/KEYCARD.md

 Enable split custody between individual and family

-The SEEDCARD does not contain enough information to access a wallet on its own.
+The KEYCARD does not contain enough information to access a wallet on its own.

 ---

-What Is Engraved on a SEEDCARD
+## What Is Engraved on a KEYCARD

 Required Fields

-1. Base Passphrase
+**1. Base Passphrase**

 24 random characters